 For Skin Strengthening: Vitamins B1 AND B6Vitamin B1 (thiamine) is found in many foods such as grains, beans, nuts, and meat.
 Vitamin B6 (pyridoxine) can be found in legumes, eggs, fish, and veggies such as carrots, spinach, and peas.
 As some of the best vitamins for skin, B1 and B6 make up a larger group of B vitamins called B-complex.
 B-complex vitamins help the body metabolize fats and protein, and are essential vitamins for healthy skin, hair, and nails.
 According to Dr. Agarwal, “B1 and B6 are important in maintaining healthy skin.
 Drinking alcohol and living a stressful lifestyle can compromise your skin’s health.
 We may also become deficient if we’re exercising frequently.
 These are important for maintaining balance within the skin.
 Adequate B6 helps reduce excess sebum or oil production on the skin.”

 For Antioxidants: Vitamins A, C, AND EThe best vitamins for skin act as antioxidants in the body to give your skin extra protection and strength.
 Vitamin A is key to cell growth as it regulates the growth and division of cells.
 Next, Vitamin C is essential in producing collagen and protects you from the damage done by free radicals.
 Lastly, Vitamin E protects your cell membranes from damage and regulates your body’s vitamin A levels.
 Nutrients that work in the body as antioxidants are some of the best vitamins for skin.
 Dr. Agarwal describes why: “When the body breaks down pollutants, chemicals, and certain foods, it creates free radicals.
 Antioxidants help break down these free radicals and reduce stress and damage to the skin.
-Antioxidants can be found in specific vitamins and help to repair and rebuild skin. probiotics in skincare is growing at an exciting pace.
-Early research has shown that certain strains have been prominent in reducing inflammation and eczema, while others were able to decrease oil production and help reduce breakouts.
+Antioxidants can be found in specific vitamins and help to repair and rebuild skin. eczema, while others were able to decrease oil production and help reduce breakouts.
 There’s a clear connection between the gut and skin clarity and health.

 For Protecting Skin: Polypodium LeucotomosFor skin protection and anti-aging supplementation, polypodium leucotomos is a Latin-American fern that we named one of the best supplements for skin in 2016 (and for good reason).
 Prevention Magazine included it as one of their top anti-aging supplements that work thanks to recent research.
 It found that the plant helped “preserve human skin’s fibroblasts,” supporting collagen production to prevent wrinkles and sagging skin.
 If that’s not enough skin-supporting power, the fern also increases the dose of UV radiation it takes to cause sunburn, preventing sun damage in the process.